Shih Tzu Anal Glands: What You Need to Know

 • Dog scooting their rear end along the floor.

-• Licking or itching the anal area
+• Excessive licking or itching of the anal area

 • Biting at his butt